SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/7-explore-the-components/components/Multitenancy.md

 ## 1. Application Router

-The application router is the single point of entry for an application running in the Cloud Foundry environment on SAP BTP.
+The application router is the single point of entry for most applications running in SAP BTP.
 The application router is used to serve static content, authenticate users, rewrite URLs, and forward or proxy requests to other microservices while propagating user information.

 ### 1.1.
 Application Router and identity zones